bookwyrm-social/bookwyrm/README.md

 If you have questions about the project or contributing, you can set up a video call during BookWyrm ["office hours"](https://calendly.com/mouse-reeve/30min).

 ### Translation
 Do you speak a language besides English?
 BookWyrm needs localization!
-Existing language files can be found in `bookwyrm/locale/`, and you can generate a language file for a language that isn't currently supported by running:
-`./bw-dev makemessages -l <language code>`
+If you're comfortable using git and want to get into the code, there are [instructions](#workin-with-translations-and-locale-files) on how to create and edit localization files.
+If you feel more comfortable working in a regular text editor and would prefer not to run the application, get in touch directly and we can figure out a system, like emailing a text file, that works best.

 ### Financial Support
 BookWyrm is an ad-free passion project with no intentions of seeking out venture funding or corporate financial relationships.
 If you want to help keep the project going, you can donate to the [Patreon](https://www.patreon.com/bookwyrm), or make a one time gift via [PayPal](https://paypal.me/oulipo).